Sekinchan - Paddy Field and Fishing Vellage at Selangor, Malaysia

 Sekinchan is located in Sabak Bernam district, Selangor, and it is close to Malacca Strait.It consists of four villages, that is Site A, B, C and Bagan.
 Sekinchan population is mainly Chinese.
 Site A has total of 200 household, most of them is Hokkien.
 90% of the residences are farmers.
 Site B is the largest village, Site B has over 400 households, most of them are Cantonese and Hakka, beside involve in agriculture, the villagers in Site B also involve in Business.
 There are many of old shops, coffee shop and grocery stores in the main street are owned by Site B villagers.
 Site C is the smallest village that inhabited by rice farmers, about 350 household.

-Bagan is a fishing village in Sekinchan, 90% of the population is Teow Chew, the main economy activities in Bagan is fishery.
+Bagan is a fishing village in Sekinchan, 90% of the Chinese population is Teow Chew, the main economic activities in Bagan is fishing.
 The fisherman go out to catch fish at the morning about 4-5 am, come back around 5 pm with a lot fresh sea fish and prawn.

 Main Economy Activities in Sekinchan

-- Agriguture - Paddy, Tropical Fruits and Swiftlet Farming.
+- Agricuture - Rice, Tropical Fruits and Swiftlet Farming.